64kramsystem/personal_notes/topics/git.md

 remote add $name $remote_url                             # add a remote (eg. for forks (upstream)) push [-u] [$remote [$branch[$rem_branch]]]               # push changes; optionally only for a [branch] - if it's a branch, a remote branch is created; push
                                                          # set [u]pstream; set [rem_branch] if name differs from local
-push --tags [--force]                                    # push [tags] information; this will *not* push the branch, unless also the branch data is specified ($remote $branch...)
+push --force-with-lease                                  # blocks overwriting if there are more commits on the remote branch push --tags [--force]                                    # push [tags] information; this will *not* push the branch, unless also the branch data is specified ($remote $branch...)

 push $remote :$branch                                    # delete a remote branch